wanglin2/mind-map-docs/src/en/plugins/momentum.md

 The Momentum plugin is used to achieve momentum effects, which means holding down the mouse and dragging the canvas, then releasing it and the canvas will continue to move a certain distance based on inertia.

-You can experience it in the online version.
-If you want to turn off this feature, you can do so in the [Settings] on the right.

 ## Changelog

 > v1.0.1